We will use the information that we collect about you in accordance with:

 Special Personal Data refers to data that includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
 We do not collect any information about criminal convictions and offences, except if you are applying to work at Arvon in some roles.

-Some special categories of personal data, such as information about health or medical conditions, is processed to assist in providing services to those with disabilities.
+Some special categories of personal data, such as information about health or medical conditions,are processed to assist in providing services to those with disabilities.

 Where we process special categories of personal data, such as information about ethnic origin, sexual orientation or religion or belief, this is done for the purposes of equal opportunities monitoring.
 Data that we use for these purposes is anonymised, except in the case of grant applicants, where it is collected with your express consent; you are entirely free to decide whether or not to provide such data and there are no consequences for failing to do so, and you can withdraw the consent at any time.